mongodb/docs-realm/source/includes/api-details/objectivec/install/install-sdk-procedure-cocoapods.rst

    .. step:: Update the CocoaPods repositories

-   On the command line, run ``pod repo update`` to ensure CocoaPods can access the latest available Realm versions.
+   On the command line, run ``pod repo update`` to ensure CocoaPods can access the latest available ``Realm`` library versions.

    .. step:: Initialize CocoaPods for Your Project